 2.1 Only members, who are not members of the Executive, may be appointed to one or more scrutiny committee by the Council in accordance with the political proportionality requirements of the Local Government and Housing Act 1989.
-However, no member may scrutinise a decision which she/he has been directly involved in.
+However, no member may scrutinise a decision which she/he has voted on.

-3. MEETINGS
+3. Meetings

 - 3.1 There shall be up to 6 ordinary meetings of each scrutiny committee in each municipal year.
 In addition, extraordinary meetings may be called from time to time, when appropriate.
-A scrutiny committee meeting may be called by the Chairman of the relevant committee, by any five councillors or by the Chief Executive, as Proper Officer, if he/she considers it necessary or appropriate. - 3.2 Any councillor may attend meetings of any scrutiny committee of which he/she is not a member. - 3.3 A councillor shall not be entitled to attend meetings of working groups unless appointed as a member or substitute or with the agreement of the Chairman.
+A scrutiny committee meeting may be called by the Chairman of the relevant committee, by any five councillors or by the Chief Executive, as Proper Officer, if he/she considers it necessary or appropriate. - 3.2 With the exception of members of the Executive, who will only attend scrutiny meetings at the invitation of the Chairman, any councillor may attend meetings of any scrutiny committee of which he/she is not a member. - 3.3 A councillor shall not be entitled to attend meetings of working groups unless appointed as a member or substitute or with the agreement of the Chairman.